|Using the Mac Pro's 2 extra onboard SATA Ports|

 A UPS connection for ext. drives also may extend their life in general (filtering line surges, dropouts, etc.) I recently replaced my old UPS with a new APC UPS w/LED screen (1250VA/750W model sold at big-box store locally for the Al iMac primary work machine) which has some nice features including logging power 'events', showing actual load (in Watts and as a percentage of UPS capacity), estimated runtime and input/output voltage levels.
 I have all my external devices/drives connected to it also - as sometimes during the night there were power blips that caused the system to wake from sleep.
 (If the powered USB hub, EyeTV 250 plus, etc. were not UPS connected, any power blip on these would trigger a wake.)
 The first one I bought however developed a very loud buzz (heard from 5ft away) after about a week of use (not due to regulation - input voltage level healthy at 120V, output showed same, buzzed even with no load attached), which they replaced.

 "I'm replying to your request for feedback on using the spare SATA ports on the Mac Pro.
-I have a 2008 Single Quad Core 2.8GHz Mac Pro and I'm using the NewerTech cable kit and an OWC Mercury Elite Pro AL Dual SATA drive enclosure ($67.95) with the original Mac Pro drive (a 320GB Seagate drive) and a 300GB Maxtor drive that I bought a few years ago for my G5.
+I have a 2008 Single Quad Core 2.8GHz Mac Pro and I'm using the NewerTech cable kit and an OWC Mercury Elite Pro AL Dual SATA drive enclosure ($67.95 at the time) with the original Mac Pro drive (a 320GB Seagate drive) and a 300GB Maxtor drive that I bought a few years ago for my G5.
 I bought this enclosure because I wanted one without a bridge board/chipset to have more reliable/speedy SATA.
 I bought it from their specials page link on your site.
 I'm in Australia and I couldn't find anything like that here for anywhere near their price - really good value.
 I already have a Firewire 400/800 enclosure as well.
 I use these two drives for backup - one with Time Machine and the other with Retrospect.
 I have had absolutely no problems with this setup until last week when the Seagate drive seemed to be having problems.
 I restarted the computer and the drive didn't mount.
 It could not be found by Disc Utility or DiskWarrior.
 I tried resetting the PRAM and the drive mounted and has since been problem free.

 (he later wrote)